IFRCGo/sims-website/app/_network/laura-avelino.md

 published: true
 ---

 Laura is the Information Management Officer with the Canadian Red Cross International Operations department, primarily working on database management, data literacy, data analysis, and dashboarding.
-Throughout her Red Cross life, Laura has worked in various sectors of Emergency Management (operations, people services, information management) in several Canadian operations.
+Within the Red Cross movement, I have supported several Canadian operaionts in several sectors of Emergency Management (operations, people services, information management), as well as experience with Restoring Family Links and International Humanitarian Law programming.